ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 Makes your armor detonate in reaction to taking non-explosive damage from entities.

 Has a default cooldown of 120 ticks divided by the number of armor pieces you are wearing with the upgrade, for a minimum cooldown of 30 ticks.
+Wearing all 4 pieces will greatly increase the power of the explosion.

-Additionally, wearing all 4 pieces will greatly increase the power of the explosion.
+Additionally, upgrading an armor piece with reactive plating will give it blast protection II if blast protection is not already present on the armor piece, no repair costs involved.

 - Trident